morlandi/django-encrypted-json-fields/README.md

 can be configured in your environment or settings file.

-~~NOTE: This command will ONLY work in a CLEAN, NEW django project that does NOT import encrypted_model_fields in any of it's apps.~~ IF you are already importing encrypted_model_fields, try running this in a python shell instead:
+~~NOTE: This command will ONLY work in a CLEAN, NEW django project that does NOT import encrypted_json_fields in any of it's apps.~~ IF you are already importing encrypted_json_fields, try running this in a python shell instead:

     import os